WillConfoy/Damage-Roll-Language/README.md

 This is a simple domain specific language for rolling various sided dice written in F#.

-It understands the typical syntax used for TTRGs, and will roll the requested dice and then print the result to stdout.
+It understands the typical syntax used for TTRPGs, and will roll the requested dice and then print the result to stdout.
 It expects a file with code within it, so you can run a program with "dotnet run [relative path]" while you're in the code directory.

 An example program might look like: